User Guide Cancel

 Import the .c4d file and edit it in Maxon CINEMA 4D

-You can import the .c4d file that you have created in to your After Effects composition for editing.
-Choose Edit > Edit Original to edit the .c4d file in Cinema 4D.
+You can import the .c4d file that you have created into your After Effects composition for editing.
+Select Edit > Edit Original to edit the .c4d file in Cinema 4D.

 When you import and add a .c4d file that was created by the Cineware 3.1 version of the Exporter to your composition, you can view the scene through an After Effects camera by first adding a camera and then setting the Camera setting in the Cineware effect to Centered Comp Camera.